 Daily Fat Intake

 Fat is very important, without it we will all die.
-Actually, quite literally… it’s an essential nutrient we need in order to survive.
-Which is why we check it off the list first, making sure we get enough but not too much.
+Actually, quite literally… It’s an essential nutrient we need in order to survive.
+This is why we check it off the list first, making sure we get enough but not too much.

 Fat is going to be the lowest portion of your caloric intake, at roughly 20-25% of total calories, and here’s why: